Francine Welty Laboratory

 - Staff cardiologist at Beth Israel Deaconess Medical Center

 Dr. Welty is Principal Investigator of the NHLBI Specialized Center of Clinically Oriented Research (SCCOR) in Vascular Injury, Repair and Remodeling: Metabolic Syndrome, Inflammation and Vascular Remodeling.
-720 subjects with metabolic syndrome and coronary heart disease (CHD) are being randomized to one of three arms: intensive lifestyle changes, salsalate (a drug inhibiting inflammation) or usual care.
+291 subjects with metabolic syndrome and coronary heart disease (CHD) were randomized to intensive lifestyle changes plus omega-3 fatty acids or usual care.
 The amount of noncalcified coronary artery plaque and composition are being assessed by computed tomographic (CT) angiography.
-Three ancillary studies are underway: 1) composition of aortic plaque and aortic wall thickness with magnetic resonance imaging (MRI); 2) the relationship between oral health, systemic inflammation and atherosclerosis and 3) the relationship between endothelial progenitor cells, noncalcified plaque and inflammation.
+Three ancillary studies are underway: 1) composition of aortic plaque and aortic wall thickness with magnetic resonance imaging (MRI); 2) the relationship between oral health, systemic inflammation and atherosclerosis and 3) the relationship between exercise and inflammation.
+Many ancillary analyses are in progress.

 Dr. Welty's laboratory is performing genome wide association scans in the Amish to search for genes for type 2 diabetes and blood pressure.
 Genetics of biological aging is also being examined.

 Dr. Welty discovered the apoB-67 mutation which causes low levels of LDL-C and high levels of HDL-C. Mechanisms for these changes are being examined in human subjects with the apoB-67 mutation using stable isotopes and multicompartmental computer models developed by Dr. Welty.
 Physical and chemical characterization of HDL lipoprotein particles in the apoB-67 mutation is also ongoing.
-Cardiac MRI for triglyceride deposition is being proposed.
 Kindreds with the apoB-67 mutation, which is a founder mutation in the Amish, are being extended to determine if the mutation predisposes to longevity and protects against cancer and atherosclerosis.
-Magnetic resonance imaging of the liver in these subjects is underway to determine if a higher content of fat in the liver predisposes these subjects to insulin resistance and diabetes.
+Magnetic resonance imaging of the liver in these subjects will start soon to determine if a higher content of fat in the liver predisposes these subjects to insulin resistance and diabetes

 Highlighted Recent Publications